 You can keep sushi out at room temperature for up to 6 hours without it going bad.
 As a general rule of thumb, it is highly recommended to eat the dish before then for several different reasons that could affect its’ quality.

 The chances that room temperature is slightly warmer than its refrigeration temperature is very high.
 This fact suggests that sushi should not sit out for long periods of time or else it will become contaminated.
 The same may be true if you want to prepare a sushi dish the nigh before an upcoming event.
+You may be interested in our guide on how long can California rolls sit out.

 How Long Does Sushi Last In The Fridge?